Assessing student learning in quantum computing: Lessons from developing a test item on phase kickback: Context

 \section{Context}

 In this work, we reflect on the development of one specific QCCS question (Item 15).
-We will describe the versions of the question, data sources used to evaluate the item's performance, and refinements made at each iteration.
+We will describe the versions of the question, data sources (quantitative and qualitative) used to evaluate the item's performance, and refinements made at each iteration.
 Quantitative data was collected from large-scale administrations of the survey to students across the United States \cite{Meyer:2025QCCS}.
+All data collection was via informed consent and approved by the University of Colorado Boulder institutional review board.
 A timeline of the item development process is shown in Table~\ref{tab:i15-flowchart}.